LegioN2004/youtube-frontend-clone/README.md

 # youtube-frontend-clone

-a clone of youtube made with tailwind, react, and a little next.js
+This repo contains the clone of youtube made with tailwind, react, and a little of next.js.
+I will update it as time goes by